nevillegrech/gigahorse-toolchain/README.md

 ## Development Workflow

-Most development should happen on *feature branches*.
+Most development should happen on *feature branches* in personal forks.
 Here's our git workflow:

-1. To work on a new feature, create a new **git** branch based on the latest master commit, with a sensible name.
-Move the feature's corresponding project card(s) to *In Progress*.
+1. Fork our repository to your own account, and create a new git branch for your feature.
-2. Commit to the new feature branch early and often.
+2. Commit to the feature branch early and often.
-3. When the feature is complete, submit a **pull request** to merge the feature branch into our master branch.
-Move the corresponding project card to *Code Review*.
+3. When the feature is complete, submit a **pull request** to merge your fork's feature branch into our repository's master branch.
-4. Someone else will review the pull request:
+4. A project member will review the pull request:
-    - If changes are needed, the reviewer will comment with necessary changes and move the project card back to *In Progress*.
-Continue committing to the feature branch - the pull request will be updated automatically.
+    - If changes are needed, the reviewer will comment with necessary changes Continue committing to the feature branch - the pull request will be updated automatically.
-    - Otherwise, if no changes are needed, the reviewer will **merge** the pull request and move the project card to *Complete*.
+    - Otherwise, if no changes are needed, the reviewer will approve the pull request for merging.

-Please ensure the pull request does not indicate merge conflicts with the `master` branch.
-If it does, manually resolve these conflicts by merging `master` into the feature branch.
+    - Note: all Travis-CI status checks are required to pass before a PR is merged, and the feature branch must be up to date with master.

-If any code needs to be explainer to a reviewer, then it probably needs comments with the explanation.
+If any code needs to be explained to a reviewer, then it probably needs more comments containing the explanation or may need re-factoring.

 ## Unit Testing

 Our testing framework is [pytest](http://doc.pytest.org/).
-Tests can be run from the repository root or the `test/` subdirectory like so (or with the `-v` flag for more detail on each test):
+Tests can be run from the repository root or the `test/` sub-directory like so (or with the `-v` flag for more detail on each test):

 ```